knoepdan/CyberSecRappi/1_BasicsPassiveReconnaissance/PythonBasics.md

 ### Varia
 **Virtual environment in python 2**
 Python 2 doesn't support virtual environments out of the box.
 One has to install third-party libraries (e.g. virtualenv) to create and manage such environments.

+Python supports:
+- json
+- pickle -> like json but will also serialize functions (can be used for an exploit as during deserialization some code is executed)